 Hydrogen Production and Distribution

-Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O), and must be separated from the compounds that contain it before it can be used in vehicles.
-Once separated, hydrogen can be used along with oxygen from the air in a fuel cell to create electricity through an electrochemical process.
+Although abundant on earth as an element, hydrogen is almost always found as part of another compound, such as water (H2O) or methane (CH4), and it must be separated into pure hydrogen (H2) for use in fuel cell electric vehicles.
+Hydrogen fuel combines with oxygen from the air through a fuel cell, creating electricity and water through an electrochemical process.

 There are several pathways to produce hydrogen:

 Electrolysis: An electric current splits water into hydrogen and oxygen.
 If the electricity is produced by renewable sources, such as solar or wind, the resulting hydrogen will be considered renewable as well, and has numerous emissions benefits.
-Power-to-hydrogen projects are taking off, where excess renewable electricity, when it's available, is used to make hydrogen through electrolysis.
+Power-to-hydrogen projects are taking off, using excess renewable electricity, when available, to make hydrogen through electrolysis.

 Microbial Biomass Conversion: Biomass is converted into sugar-rich feedstocks that can be fermented to produce hydrogen.